 Because they other volunteers were from English speaking countries the farm owner spoke English, we spent the majority of our time communicating in English.

-11. Start with the WWOOF Website
+Start Planning with the WWOOF Website

 I visited the Argentina WWOOF site when considering volunteer and farming options, but I wasn’t sure how helpful it would be and I didn’t want to pay the membership fee to find out.

-Want to learn more aboutWWOOFing?
+Want to learn more about WWOOFing?

 Check out these books: The Practical Guide to WWOOFing, Volunteer Vacations, and Work Your Way Around the World: The Globetrotter’s Bible.